sot/timbre/docs/index.rst

  - `colder_state`: This is an integer indicating which state is colder, 1 or 2, and is actually redundant with `hotter_state`.
  - `pitch1`: This is the pitch used as an input to a given simulation corresponding to the dwell #1 state.
+ - `eclipse1`: This is the eclipse state used as an input to a given simulation corresponding to the dwell #1 state.
  - `pitch2`: This is the pitch used as an input to a given simulation corresponding to the dwell #2 state.
+ - `eclipse2`: This is the eclipse state used as an input to a given simulation corresponding to the dwell #2 state.

 Results
 -------